What is a parallax effect?

 We humans have learned to read the distance of objects partially from the speed at which they appear to move past us.
 In practice this means that we will understand the depth of an image from the relative speed of movement of any objects contained within it.

-As designers, we can take advantage of this fact to create interactive websites that appear to have real depth.
-When designing a website, you can achieve a parallaxing scroll effect by moving the design’s“background” elements at a slower rate than the“foreground.”
-As the user scrolls, background objects will seem to have a smaller parallax, creating a convincing illusion of depth.
+As designers, we can take advantage of this fact to create interactive web designs that appear to have real depth.
+When designing a website, you can achieve a parallax background scrolling effect by moving the design’s“background” elements at a slower rate than the“foreground.”
+As the user scrolls, background objects will seem to have a smaller parallax, creating a convincing illusion of depth when scrolling a website.

 Parallax scrolling is a more dynamic and exciting way to present information, products, or services than a simple static page or regular scrolling action.